aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 });
 ```

-### Add Step with Runtime Role

-Adds a new step with a runtime role to a running cluster.
-Corresponds to the [`addJobFlowSteps`](https://docs.aws.amazon.com/emr/latest/APIReference/API_AddJobFlowSteps.html) API in EMR.
+To specify a custom runtime role use the `executionRole` property.

 **Note:** The EMR cluster must be created with a security configuration and the runtime role must have a specific trust policy.
-See this [blog](https://aws.amazon.com/blogs/big-data/introducing-runtime-roles-for-amazon-emr-steps-use-iam-roles-and-aws-lake-formation-for-access-control-with-amazon-emr/) for details.
+See this [blog post](https://aws.amazon.com/blogs/big-data/introducing-runtime-roles-for-amazon-emr-steps-use-iam-roles-and-aws-lake-formation-for-access-control-with-amazon-emr/) for more details.

 ```ts
 const clusterRole = new iam.Role(this, 'ClusterRole', {